 Generate Clicks, Generate Growth

 Of course, the more successful you are with your marketing work, the more your clients will be satisfied.
-But how do you actually grow and expand your PPC marketing business?
+But how do you actually grow and expand your PPC marketing business and ask for higher PPC consultant rates?

 Capture New Clients